Volunteer — The Holding Frames

 Certified Facilitator

-Lead gatherings and represent The Holding Frames independently.
-Complete certification includes PFA training.
+Lead gatherings and represent The Holding Frames independently in your community and region.
+Certification includes Psychological First Aid training.

 Full training modules + Psychological First Aid